Transforming Learning Spaces: The Evolution of Classroom Centres in 2026

 - Experiment Lab: Simple, safe experiments with clear instructions and materials.

-Art and Creativity Centers
+Art and Creativity Centres

 Providing opportunities for creative expression and fine motor skill development.